nim-lang/Nim/doc/nep1.md

 Conventions for multi-line statements and expressions
 -----------------------------------------------------

-- Tuples which are longer than one line should indent their parameters to align with the parameters above it.
+- Tuples which are longer than one line should split their parameters across multiple lines, so that the definition resembles a standard "object" type definition.

     ```nim
     type
+      LongTupleA = tuple[
+        wordyTupleMemberOne: int,
-      LongTupleA = tuple[wordyTupleMemberOne: int, wordyTupleMemberTwo: string,
+        wordyTupleMemberTwo: string,
-                         wordyTupleMemberThree: float]
+        wordyTupleMemberThree: float
+      ]
     ```

 - Similarly, any procedure and procedure type declarations that are longer